charlesfrye/charlesfrye.github.io/_posts/2018-06-09-hypothesis-testing.markdown

 ### Hypothesis Testing is a Kind of Decision-Making Under Uncertainty

-In the lab on inferential statistics, we discussed one class of inference problems: trying to infer the value of a parameter, like the average value or spread of some random variable in a population.
+Inferential statistics is concerned with a particular kind of inference problem: trying to infer the value of a parameter, like the average value or spread of some random variable in a population.
 Examples of random variables and populations include:

 - neural firing rate and mouse somatosensory neurons
 - whether an individual smokes or not and Canadians under the age of 25
 - the mean of the data you measured in your experiment and the collection of all datasets you could've measured

-We stated that the purpose of such inferences was to guide decision making.
+The purpose of such inferences is to guide decision making.
 For example, we might measure the average response of a sick population to a candidate drug and then use that value to determine whether to prescribe the drug or not.
 We left unsaid, however, just exactly how statistical inferences are to be used.

 In this tutorial, we'll work through how to use statistical inferences to guide the simplest kinds of decisions: yes-or-no decisions, also known as *binary* decisions, since there are two choices.
 We'll focus on the yes-or-no decision of most interest to scientists: is my hypothesis true or not?